-Slovenia: EIB demands new state guaranties for TPP Sostanj unit 6 loan repayment27.
-May 2015. / SEE Energy News
+Slovenia: EIB demands new state guaranties for TPP Sostanj unit 6 loan repayment, SEE Energy News

 The efficiency of the sixth block of the thermal power plant Šoštanj, threatened by the increased cost of the project, the increased price of coal from Velenje and the historically low electricity price, has started to worry its international donors.

 According to the information obtained by the Slovenian media, the European Investment Bank, which has granted a loan of 550 million euros for the construction of the thermal power plant, demands additional state guarantees, by which loan repayment would be guaranteed.

 In the Ministry of Finance, they claim that no additional guarantees are required for the EIB and that agreements are valid by the end of the period for which they have been concluded.

 However, in the EIB, they have obviously studied well the Law on Guarantees adopted in 2012, during the second term of Janez Janša’s Government.
 This is one of the conditions under which the state guarantees for the loan have been granted.

 Several months after the law adoption, in the spring of 2013, and after the resigning of the TPPŠ director, Simon Tot, the official project costs grew to 1.4 billion euros.
 Simultaneously, project holders violated two stated conditions.

 In the Agreement Regulating Relationship signed with the state, they obliged themselves that the price at which they would pay the coal should not exceed 2.25 euros per gigajoule and that the project profitability should not be below nine percent.
 Neither of these two conditions is going to be fulfilled.

 IEB representatives explained that they wanted a clear signal from the state about its further guarantees for the loan.
 This would mean that the Government should confirm the sixth version of the investment plan for the TPPŠ6, received from the holding Slovenian Power Plants (HSE) in February.